anoma/taiga/book/src/exec.md

 ### Partial vs final match

 After the solver matches the intents, two cases are possible:
-1. The total balance computed by summing up the balances of partial transactions is a non-zero value.
+1. At least one of the total per-token balances computed by summing up the per-token balances of partial transactions is a non-zero value.
 The solver sends the data to the next solver
-2. The total balance is equal to 0.
+2. All total per-token balances are equal to 0.
 A valid transaction can be created and published

 **Note**: in the current implementation we assume a simpler model where only one solver can match n-party bartering intents (**no partial solving**).